regularwave/kinnan-companion/README.md

 Endurance EtB resolves, putting your graveyard on the bottom of your library.
 Activate Thrasios until you draw both Endurance and Pongify/Rapid Hybridization.
 Loop.

+Card Notes
+Mana Rocks
+Look for rocks that are "mana positive" or at least "mana neutral" with Kinnan on the battlefield.
+In general, that means 2 mana value rocks are the highest mana value we want.

+The Best
+Arcane Signet
+2 mana value
+Taps for U or U+U with Kinnan on the battlefield or G or G+G with Kinnan on the battlefield.
+Best of the 2 mana value rocks as it has no drawbacks.

+Basalt Monolith
+3 mana value
+Taps for CCC or CCC+C with Kinnan on the battlefield.
+At best, it makes "infinite" C. At worst, it's "free" the turn you play it.

+Chrome Mox
+0 mana value
+Taps for U or U+U with Kinnan on the battlefield (blue or multicolor imprint) or G or G+G with Kinnan on the battlefield (green or multicolor imprint).
+Note that you can decline to imprint a card and just use it as a free spell for Hullbreaker Horror/Tidespout Tyrant triggers.

+Fellwar Stone
+2 mana value
+Taps for X or X+X with Kinnan on the battlefield, where X is a color that an opponent's land could produce.
+Sometimes only effectively taps for "CC" if none of your opponents are playing U or G lands.
+For Gemstone Caverns: any color only if it has a luck counter.
+Colorless is not a color.

+Lotus Petal
+0 mana value
+Taps for X or X+X with Kinnan on the battlefield, where X is any color.
+Can just use it as a free spell for Hullbreaker Horror/Tidespout Tyrant triggers.

+Mana Vault
+1 mana value
+Taps for CCC or CCC+C with Kinnan on the battlefield.
+Untap ability triggers at the beginning of your upkeep.

+Mox Amber
+0 mana value
+Taps for X or X+X with Kinnan on the battlefield, where X is a color from among legendary creatures or planeswalkers you control.
+Colorless is not a color.

+Mox Diamond
+0 mana value
+Taps for X or X+X with Kinnan on the battlefield, where X is any color.
+Never enters the battlefield if you don't discard a land.

+Mox Opal
+0 mana value
+Metalcraft: taps for X or X+X with Kinnan on the battlefield, where X is any color.
+Can be used in Hullbreaker Horror/Tidespout Tyrant loops, but be aware that those triggers are on cast so you may lose metalcraft.

+Simic Signet
+2 mana value
+1, tap for UG or either UUG or UGG with Kinnan on the battlefield.
+Sort of "costs" CCC to generate UUG or UGG (with Kinnan on the battlefield).

+Sol Ring
+1 mana value
+Taps for CC or CC+C with Kinnan on the battlefield.
+Incredible.

+Springleaf Drum
+1 mana value
+Tap, tap an untapped creature you control for X or X+X with Kinnan on the battlefield, where X is any color.
+Very useful with so many utility creatures or mana dorks with summoning sickness around.

+Talisman of Curiosity
+2 mana value
+Taps for C, U, or G or C+C, U+U, or G+G with Kinnan on the battlefield (deals 1 damage to you if you choose U or G).
+You can use the C option in loops first to generate "infinite" C without damage.